 There’s nothing more satisfying than entering your wine cellar and viewing rows of your favorite wines, especially by grape.
 I’ve overcome the temptation to open a special vintage by keeping my oldest vintages at the very top, almost out of reach, and the newest vintages near the more easily accessible rows on the bottom.

 This organization will also keep you sane and help you access your favorite bottles faster.
 It’s aggravating to try to locate a particular bottle of Cabernet Sauvignon buried in the midst of Merlots and Syrahs.
-But when your wines are organized by vintage, you’ll be pulling the cork in no time.
+But when your wines are organized by in this way, you’ll be pulling the cork in no time.

 3. Purchase, label and attach tags to bottles